Understanding the Marketing Mix Concept – 4Ps

 Step 1: Defining Unique Selling Proposition

 The first item on the marketing manager’s agenda should be to define what the product has to offer or its unique selling proposition (USP).
 Through customer surveys or focus groups, there needs to be an identification of how important this USP is to the consumer and whether they are intrigued by the offering.
 It needs to be clearly understood what the key features and benefits of the product are and whether they will help ensure sales.
+This applies to physical goods, services, and online businesses.

 Step 2: Understanding the Consumer